“So, can a Quartz watch get magnetized?”

 Quartz watches are less susceptible to magnetism in comparison to automatic and mechanical watches.

-This is due to fewer metallic or moving parts and the fact that the quartz doesn’t retain the magnetism unlike other types of movement.
+This is due to fewer metallic and moving parts and the fact that the quartz doesn’t retain the magnetism unlike other types of movement.

 Also, the motor is found deep inside the core and most top pieces have a casing that is more resistant.